 The color represents the sentiment associated with the n-gram.

-With a buzzword list visualization, the Unsupervised NLU model displays the n-grams in a list along with other columns of values.
+With a buzzword list visualization, the topic model displays the n-grams in a list along with other columns of values.

 The n-grams are listed in order of highest occurrence to lowest.